isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2149.md

 ---
-title: Multi-tier Cultivation System
+title: Solar Panels System and Energy Storage System
 permalink: /productivity-solutions-grant/solutionrepo/solution2149
 ---

 ### Description

-Multi-tier growing system with racks, irrigation and dosing system, LED grow lights and ventilation system.
+A system that stores and converts solar energy into electrical energy for farm usage to improve resource efficiency and sustainability.

 ### Details of Solution